Basque Country + Rioja Bike Tour

 Meals: Breakfast / Lunch / Dinner

-Bid farewell to La Rioja, its wines, medieval architecture, sumptuous gastronomy, and stunning landscapes.
-We transfer back to Bilbao where your guides will take you to your post-trip hotel or Bilbao airport.
+Bid adiós to La Rioja, its wines, medieval architecture, sumptuous gastronomy, and stunning landscapes.
+After breakfast, we transfer back to Bilbao where your guides will take you to your post-trip hotel or the Bilbao airport.

 Meal: Breakfast